 Visitors asked to avoid wards affected by Norovirus

-We currently have one ward not accepting new admissions because of patients who have Norovirus.
-The stomach bug is currently circulating widely in the community.
+We currently have visiting restrictions because the Norovirus stomach bug is circulating widely in the community.
 Whilst we have not introduced any blanket ban on visiting, we would wish to restrict visiting and therefore ask people not to visit the hospital unless absolutely necessary and not to bring in children aged under 12 years.

 It is important not to visit the hospital if you have had a stomach bug or have been in close contact with someone who has over the previous 3 days.
 Washing your hands with hot water and soap is also essential for all visitors.